traffloat/traffloat/docs/design/README.md

   This affects movement of residents and vehicles within buildings, especially during transfer.
 - Directional fields interact with objects based on their dot product.
   This can be trivially solved by changing 2D dot product to 3D dot product.
+- Inertial movement of vehicles involve 3D intersection testing, which involves different rules from 2D since it is much less likely to intersect in 3D space.